 31. In the case of branded video, media companies attract 2.5X views compared to influencers, and entertainment is the most popular genre.

-71% of the branded video views generated on Facebook between 2016 and 2017 were on videos from media companies, compared to 29% views on videos from influencers.
+71% of the branded video views generated on Facebook between 2016 and 2017 were on videos from media companies, compared to 29% of views on videos from influencers.
 Media companies maintained a consistent lead over influencers over this period.
 As far as genres for branded content are concerned, entertainment is by far the most popular, followed by sports, food and drink, people and blogs, music and dance, and so on.

 32. On average, Facebook video ads cost 10% of the cost of carousel or single image ads.